MA Archaeology and Ancient History

 You will select two archaeology courses and two ancient history and classical art/archaeology courses from a wide range of options.

-Your dissertation may be archaeological, historical, or on a topic bridging the disciplines.
+Your dissertation may be on a theme of your choice in either archaeology or ancient history, or on a topic bridging the disciplines.

 Find out more about the compulsory and optional courses in this degree programme.